-In our earlier work, we proposed a novel architecture for a VDBMS, which provides an integrated support for both spatio-temporal and semantic queries on video data [9].
-A spatio-temporal query may contain any combination of directional, topological, 3D-relation, external-predicate, object-appearance, trajectoryprojection, and similarity-based object-trajectory conditions.
-The system responds to spatio-temporal queries using its knowledge-base, which consists of a fact-base and a comprehensive set of rules implemented in Prolog, while semantic queries are handled by an object-relational database.
-The query processor interacts with both the knowledge-base and object-relational database to respond to user queries that contain a combination of spatio-temporal and semantic queries.
-Intermediate query results returned from these two system components are integrated seamlessly by the query processor, and sent to Web clients.
-The architecture is extensible in that it can be augmented easily to provide integrated support for low-level video queries as well, in addition to spatio-temporal and semantic queries on video data.
+In our earlier work, we proposed a novel architecture for a VDBMS that provides integrated support for both spatiotemporal and semantic queries on video data [9].
+A spatiotemporal query may contain any combination of directional, topological, third dimension (3D) relation, external-predicate, object-appearance, trajectory-projection, and similarity-based object-trajectory conditions.
+The system responds to spatiotemporal queries using its knowledge base, which consists of a fact base and a comprehensive set of rules implemented in Prolog, while semantic queries are handled by an objectrelational database.
+The query processor interacts with both the knowledge base and object-relational database to respond to user queries that contain a combination of spatiotemporal and semantic queries.
+Intermediate query results returned from these two system components are integrated seamlessly by the query processor and sent to Web clients.
+The architecture is extensible in that it can be augmented easily to provide integrated support for low-level video queries in addition to spatiotemporal and semantic queries on video data.

-The focus and contributions of this paper are on the spatio-temporal video query processing; therefore, issues related to semantic and low-level video queries are not discussed.
-Our rule-based spatio-temporal video query processing strategy is explained in detail.
-Moreover, an SQL-like textual query language is proposed for spatio-temporal queries on video data.
-The language can be used to query the knowledge-base of the system, proposed in [9], for object trajectories, spatio-temporal relations between video objects, external predicates, and objectappearance relations.
-It is very easy to use even by novice users.
-In fact, it is relatively easier to use compared with other proposed query languages for video databases, such as CVQL, MOQL, and VideoSQL [19, 25, 31].
-Furthermore, it offers great expressiveness for creating complex spatio-temporal queries, thanks to its rule-based structure.
-Similarity-based object-trajectory and trajectory-projection query conditions are processed separately from spatio-temporal, object-appearance, and external-predicate query conditions.
+The focus and contributions of this paper are on the spatiotemporal video query processing; therefore, issues related to semantic and low-level video queries are not discussed.
+Our rule-based spatiotemporal video query processing strategy is explained in detail.
+Moreover, an SQL-like textual query language is proposed for spatiotemporal queries on video data.
+The language can be used to query the knowledge base of the system, proposed in [9], for object trajectories, spatiotemporal relations between video objects, external predicates, and object-appearance relations.
+It is very easy to use even for novice users.
+In fact, it is easier to use compared with other proposed query languages for video databases such as CVQL, MOQL, and VideoSQL [19,25,31].
+Furthermore, it offers great expressiveness for creating complex spatiotemporal queries thanks to its rule-based structure.
+Similaritybased object-trajectory and trajectory-projection query conditions are processed separately from spatiotemporal, objectappearance, and external-predicate query conditions.
 The latter type of conditions are grouped together to form the maximal subqueries.
-Given a query, a maximal subquery is defined as a longest sequence of conditions that can be processed by Prolog without changing the semantics of the original query.
-Grouping the spatial conditions in a query into maximal subqueries minimizes the number of subqueries to be processed by our inference engine Prolog, thus reducing the interval processing time, and improving the overall performance of the system for spatio-temporal query processing.
-Our approach can be seen as reducing spatio-temporal video retrieval to meta-data queries on a rule-based facts-base; nonetheless, interval and similarity-based trajectory processing is carried out outside of the Prolog engine.
-Spatio-temporal query processing is carried out in three main stages: query recognition, query decomposition, and query execution.
+Given a query, a maximal subquery is defined as the longest sequence of conditions that can be processed by Prolog without changing the semantics of the original query.
+Grouping the spatial conditions in a query into maximal subqueries minimizes the number of subqueries to be processed by our inference engine Prolog, thereby reducing the interval processing time and improving the overall performance of the system for spatiotemporal query processing.
+Our approach can be seen as reducing spatiotemporal video retrieval to metadata queries on a rule-based fact base; nonetheless, interval and similarity-based trajectory processing is carried out outside of the Prolog engine.
+Spatiotemporal query processing is carried out in three main stages: query recognition, query decomposition, and query execution.